ossf/tac/process/TI-Gives+Gets.md

  * TI must have documented, initial group governance.
  * Maintains a point of contact for vulnerability reports in the security.md
  * Implements, practices, and refines mature software development and release practices such as following a version schema.
- * TI Follows security best practices (as recommended by the OpenSSF and others), including passing the OpenSSF Best Practices criteria
+ * TI follows security best practices (as recommended by the OpenSSF and others), including passing the OpenSSF Best Practices criteria, secret scanning, and code scanning.
  * Project should be integrating with Scorecards
  * Begins to establish the appropriate governance that enables its sustainment for potential graduation.
  * Projects should be Securing Code Repository -> Managing Contributions Commit Signing , Secret Scanning, Code Scanning (OSFUZZ at a minimum) + Self-assessment Should OpenSSF require these if the SCM supports it, especially using Sigstore?